 On June 3, 1924, the Gila became the nation’s first designated wilderness area — predating the Wilderness Act by four decades.
+2024 marks the 100th year of the first Wilderness in the Nation.
 The Gila’s wilderness designation came as a result of the influence and insistence of Aldo Leopold, a former Forest Service ranger and supervisor, who became captivated by the Gila and wrote a wilderness proposal to his superiors in Washington, D.C.
 The Forest Service accepted Leopold’s proposal and set aside more than 500,000 acres of the Gila National Forest as wilderness.

 The Catwalk Recreation Area, whose name refers to the original plank-board walkway placed atop the steel pipe that used to bring water to the ore processing plant, offers a fascinating glimpse into the geologic and historic foundations of southwest New Mexico.
 The plank-boarded trail winds through the center of the creek canyon, offering incredible views as you make your way through hidden pools and splashing waterfalls within the high desert landscape.